Several words in the Puppet language are reserved. This means they:

 Additionally, the names of data types can’t be used as class names:

-$1, and every other variable name consisting only of digits.
-These regex capture variables are automatically set by regular expressions used in conditional statements, and their values do not persist outside their associated code block or selector value.
+$0— These regex capture variables are automatically set by regular expressions used in conditional statements, and their values do not persist outside their associated code block or selector value.
 Puppet will raise an error if you try to assign to these variables.

 - Puppet’s built-in variables and facts are reserved at top scope, but can be safely re-used at node or local scope.

-$factsare reserved for facts and cannot be reassigned at local scopes.
+$factsvariables are reserved for facts and cannot be reassigned at local scopes.

-$nameis a synonym for
+$name– a synonym for

-Acceptable characters in names
+Acceptable Characters in Names

 Puppet limits the characters you can use when naming language constructs.

 Note: In some cases, names containing unsupported characters will still work.
-These cases should be considered bugs, and might cease to work at any time.
+These cases should be considered bugs, and may cease to work at any time.
 Removal of these bug cases will not be limited to major releases.

 Variable names begin with a